aws-samples/migrating-to-aws-network-firewall-from-squid-web-proxy/README.md

 6. Use the Lambda's CloudWatch log groups to troubleshoot if the rule group is not created.

 At this point, you can update the text file as desired and upload it to the S3 bucket.
 Everytime that specific file is uploaded, S3 event triggers lambda function which will create a new rule group or update an existing one.

+## Instructions for provisioning AWS Network Firewall infrastructure as a standalone template:
+1. Log in to the AWS CloudFormation console.
+2. Launch a stack using the template squid-to-aws-network-firewall.yml
+3. Provide the necessary parameters.
+4. Acknowledge the IAM permissions and create the stack.

 ## Code Owners